This article discusses how to use VLANs with UniFi products. Find a link to an introductory article on VLANs in the

 As with UAPs, you can use VLANs with USW.
-By default your ports are set to all, so it'll have a native subnet (ideally 1), and then the rest will be tagged.
+By default your ports are set to all, so it'll have an untagged VLAN (ideally 1), and then the rest will be tagged.
 VLANs need to be defined in the UniFi controller under Settings>Networks.
 To simply set up a VLAN you would set a network as VLAN only.

-You can create network profiles within the switch properties window.
-You go to Configuration>Networks/VLANs.
-Currently UniFi switch is difference in the sense that you can tag VLAN 1 on a port.
+You can create port profiles in the controller's Settings > Profiles > Switch ports > Add new Profile.
+Currently, UniFi switches are the difference (from UAPs) in the sense that you can tag VLAN 1 on a port.

 The UniFi switch is currently the only device where you can tag VLAN 1 if needed.
 The default LAN network in the controller is VLAN 1.
 So to tag it, you would create a custom profile and tag it.
 VLAN 1 is the default LAN network in Settings > Networks in a fresh controller.

-In UniFi controller v5 support for RADIUS controlled VLANs has been added.
-First you have to enable 802.1x control, and choose a RADIUS profile.
+In UniFi controller 5.5.x+ versions, support for RADIUS controlled VLANs has been added.
+First you have to enable 802.1x control and choose a RADIUS profile.
 This is found under the switch properties Window>Configuration>Services.
 You then need to either create a new RADIUS profile, with it RADIUS VLAN enabled for the switch, or make sure it's enabled on an existing profile.